 The Southern California kits are most appropriate for creating a small pollinator garden because they are smaller kits and have a diversity of plants.
 The wildflower grassland kits are too large for a small pollinator garden and the hedgerow kits have many shrubs, which make them inappropriate for most pollinator gardens.

-- Southern California kits can be purchased from Moosa Creek Nursery.
+Yes—at least, for southern California.
+Those kits can be purchased from Moosa Creek Nursery.

 Can I get technical assistance for creating and maintaining my kit?